Spalding, Lincolnshire

 After 1930, the former workhouse became a Public Assistance Institution known as the Myntling Home (or Mintling House) and later as Pinchbeck Road Hospital.

-Nothing now remains of the buildings.
+Nothing now remains of the workhouse buildings.
+A health services complex now occupies the site.

 Staff